Manipur State Congress Party: History

-The party was formed after a group of ministers and legislators, led by former Speaker Nipamacha, broke away from the ruling Indian National Congress and floated the Party which subsequently formed the next government.
+The party was formed after a group of ministers and legislators, led by former Speaker Nipamacha, broke away from the ruling Indian National Congress and floated the MSCP which subsequently formed the next government.
 "Cultivator Cutting Crop" is the election symbol of the party.
 Nipamacha then became the chief minister of a coalition government led by the party.
 In the 1999 Lok Sabha elections, then-MSCP candidate Th.
 Chaoba Singh got elected and became Union Minister of State for Food Processing during Atal Behari Vajpayee's tenure.

-In February 2001, 22 members of the MSCP formed an alliance with Samta Party to form a government led by Radhabinod Koijam.
+In February 2001, 22 members of the MSCP formed an alliance with Samta Party to form the government in Manipur led by Radhabinod Koijam.

 Merged with INC

 The Manipur State Congress Party (MSCP) merged back with the Indian National Congress with its five party MLAs on 4 April 2014.
 The last party president was Y. Mani Singh.
-It was de-recognised by Election Commission of India in June 2015.
+It was de-recognised by the Election Commission of India in June 2015.